 |Christine Mackay is a Community & Economic Development Director for the City of Phoenix.|

-RWM: What are the top industries in Phoenix?
+RWM: Can you tell us what you think are the top industries in Phoenix?

 The top industries in the Phoenix area are:

 What is the cost of living in Phoenix?

 - Phoenix composite cost of living index: 93.6 (100 is the national average)

 - Utility index: 92.5